Takaya-Yamazato/IEICE-CS-edit/src/pages/index.md

     available for anyone to read, download, or print from the journal web site.
 subtitle: CE-EDIT
 title: IEICE Communication Society Editorial Board (CS-EDIT)
+eb:
-image: /img/home-jumbotron2.jpg
+  image: /img/trans_b.jpg
+  text: The IEICE Transactions on Communications originates from the IEICE
+    Transactions (Japanese language) that started in 1918, and took the current form in 1991 as one of the four English-language Transactions.
+It receives about 600 paper-submissions every year, of which over 60 percent come from countries outside Japan.
+Among those contributions, only high quality and outstanding papers are published on a monthly basis.
+The peer-review process is careful but yet efficient; it typically takes less than 12 months from submission to publication.
 jb:
-  text: The IEICE Transactions (Japanese language) is the oldest transaction in
+  text: In May 1917, the Institute of Telegraph and Telephone Engineers of Japan
-    Asia that started in 1918.
-From the beginning, communication engineering was a popular research field in the journal.
-Since then, the IEICE Transactions on Communications (JB) has been publishing excellent technical and research papers in communication engineering with leading researchers in the field as editorial board members.
+    was founded to study the science and art of telegraphy and telephony, exchanging relevant knowledge and promoting related industries.
+The institute published the first journal in June 1917, the oldest telecommunication journal in Asia.
+Communication engineering was a popular research field from the beginning.
+In 1987 the institute changed its name to the "Institute of Electronics, Information and Communication Engineers" (IEICE).
+The IEICE Transactions on Communications (JB) has been publishing excellent technical and research papers in communication engineering with leading researchers in the field as editorial board members.
 All papers have been reviewed by the editorial board of the journal and accepted for publication.
   image: /img/wabun_b.jpg
 bPlus:
   image: /img/B-PLUS.jpg